-A goal of Global University is to provide instructional programs at the lowest possible cost.
-Pricing information is available from the Global University director in your area or from the International Office in Springfield, Missouri.
+Pricing information is available from the Global University director in your area or from the International Office.
 If you are working with a director, all fees are paid to your director.
 If you are not working with a director, fees are paid to the International Office.